Bendigo Stadium: Events

-The Arena has also hosted Australian National Basketball League Games for Melbourne United during the 2020–21 NBL season, Including Throwdown V against the South East Melbourne Phoenix.
+The Arena has also hosted Australian National Basketball League Games for Melbourne United during the 2020–21 NBL season, including Throwdown V against the South East Melbourne Phoenix.
 It also hosted a Round 11 Match where the New Zealand Breakers played Melbourne United in a Breakers Home Game.
 On 21 March 2022, it was announced that Bendigo Stadium would also host 2 further New Zealand Breakers Home Games during the 2021-22 NBL season, due to COVID-19 Protocols restricting the Breakers from returning to New Zealand.
 They played the South East Melbourne Phoenix on 10 April 2022 and the Sydney Kings on 12 April 2022, with the Breakers losing both Games.

+On 12 September 2025, it was announced that Melbourne United would return to Bendigo Stadium to play their NBL Ignite Cup Games during the 2025-26 & 2026-27 NBL Seasons, as part of a deal between the club and the Victoria State Government.